 14. It’s the Most Important App Among British Users

-On the other hand, according to numbers for Q3 2020, WhatsApp is the most important app among British mobile users.
-Almost a quarter (24%) indicated that it’s the app that they can least do without on their mobile phone.
-Facebook Messenger was only the fourth most important app, while FaceTime was the third.
+On the other hand, according to numbers for March 2023, WhatsApp is the most important app among British mobile users.
+78% indicated that it’s the app that they can least do without on their mobile phone.
+Facebook Messenger was the second most important app, while FaceTime was the third.

 15. It’s the Most Important App Among German and Finnish Users of All Age Groups